-Ear Planes are corkscrew-like earplugs that help lower discomfort from altitude changes, helps prevent your ears from popping and helps reduces the harsh noise from the plane.
+Ear Planes are corkscrew-like earplugs that help lower discomfort from altitude changes, help prevent your ears from popping and help reduce the harsh noise from the plane.

-If you get anxiety from feeling like you are losing control on a plane give Ear Planes a try.
+If you get anxious from feeling like you are losing control while on a plane, give Ear Planes a try.